Ji-shu: Modern Era

 In 1871, the Ji-shū sects fell into a difficult position due to the order to confiscate temple lands and the order to abolish the use of shrine money.
 Furthermore, the anti-Buddhist movement (haibutsu kishaku) led to the destruction of Ji-shū temples in the territories of the Satsuma Domain and Sado Island, which were considered Ji-shū strongholds.
 In 1940, Ippen Shonin was bestowed the title of "Shosei Daishi" (証誠大師).
 In response to this, during the Second World War, Ji-shū cooperated with the government by forming the Ji-shū Patriotic Association and establishing the Yugyoji branch temple in Mukden, Manchuria.

 In 1943, the Ikkō-shū sect left Ji-shū and joined the Jōdo-shū sect.

 Though it is significantly smaller than the Jōdo-shū and Jōdo Shinshū sects, the Ji-shū remains a living and influential tradition in Japanese Buddhism, with over 400 active temples today.
 One of the most influential figures in the 20th century was Enju Kato 加藤円住 (1919–2021) abbot of the head temple of Shōjōkō‑ji (清浄光寺).

-Enju Kato’s teaching centers on an existential and psychological understanding of Ippen's teaching of renunciation and letting go.
+Enju Kato's teaching centers on an existential and psychological understanding of Ippen's teaching of renunciation and letting go.
 He interprets renunciation as the act of releasing self-centered desires, relinquishing attachment to outcomes, and suspending egocentric control.
 For Kato, this act of inward “letting go” is not a mere preliminary purification but a direct trigger for the manifestation of tariki, the saving activity of Amitābha.
 Kato attributes decisive soteriological efficacy to what he calls “nothingness” (mu) and “true voidness and wondrous existence” (shinkū myōu).
 He understands renunciation as a method for cutting through fear, attachment, and discursive agitation so that the mind drops into this state of emptiness, which is not static but dynamic Buddha-nature.
 In this framework, relinquishment removes the occlusions that conceal the inherently salvific nature shared between the practitioner and Amitābha, enabling the “oneness of self and other” (jitai ichinyo) to emerge functionally.
 Thus, for Kato, the salvific force of Amitābha is not only external but is also the activity of the Buddha-nature revealed through renunciation.
-This turns Ippen’s ascetic ideal into a psychospiritual process culminating in a responsive, mysterious power that intervenes in concrete life-situations.
+This turns Ippen's ascetic ideal into a psychospiritual process culminating in a responsive, mysterious power that intervenes in concrete life-situations.

-Kato’s reinterpretation of Ippen is paralleled by transformations in ritual and institutional practice at Shōjōkō-ji.
-The temple retains core Jishū practices such as distribution of fusan slips, odori nembutsu, and the ethos of itinerancy while also adapting them to modern forms more tailored to temple life and the lay community than the celibate itinerant asceticism of the early Ippen community.
+Kato's reinterpretation of Ippen is paralleled by transformations in ritual and institutional practice at Shōjōkō-ji.
+The temple retains core Ji-shū practices such as distribution of fusan slips, odori nembutsu, and the ethos of itinerancy while also adapting them to modern forms more tailored to temple life and the lay community than the celibate itinerant asceticism of the early Ippen community.